lizmat/raku-all-modules/robertlemmen/perl6-cucumis-sextus/README.md

         }
     }

+Within your glue code, you can use any exception (except X::CucumisSextus::FeatureExecFailure, which is to signal problems when trying to run the step, not *within* the step) to signal a failure.
+The next steps of the scenario will be skipped, but the remaining scenarios of the feature will be executed, as will be other features.

+    Then /'the display should be off'/, sub () {
+        die "display should be off, but isn't";
+    }

 ### Execution

 In order to execute the tests described in a feature file, the "cucumis6" tool can be used:

     cucumis6 features

+Cucumis will execute your features, producing some more output, and then report the results:

+    14 scenarios executed, 4 skipped, 12 succeeded, 2 failed

+The return code form the command will only be 0 if there are no problems executing cucumis, and if there are no failed scenarios.

 ### Tags